The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

 To investigate inspiral, we measure the rate of change of the semi-major axis in the $1000$ and $10\,000\yr$ after the first periastron of a system.
 The semi-major axis is calculated at all time steps using:

-where $M_{tot}$ is the total mass of the system, and $\epsilon_{orb}$ is the mass specific orbital energy of the system. $\epsilon_{orb}$ is calculated by summing the specific kinetic and potential energies of the system.
+where $M_{tot}$ is the total mass of the system, and $\epsilon_{orb}$ is the specific orbital energy of the system. $\epsilon_{orb}$ is calculated by summing the specific kinetic and potential energies of the system.

 The median inspiral rate for systems of different formation pathways is plotted against simulation gas mass in \Cref{fig:inspiral}.
 The error bars indicate the standard deviation of the measured inspiral rates.
+For both baselines, the inspiral rates are independent of the average density of the star-forming environment.
+This may be because forming systems are gravitationally decoupled from the large-scale environment and typical densities and time scales that ultimately sets the in-fall rates are set by gravity.

-For both baselines, the inspiral rates are not affected by the density if the star forming environment.
-The inspiral rates are generally higher ($10^{-1}$au$\,$yr$^{-1}$) in the $1000\yr$ baseline compared to the $10\,000\yr$ baseline ($10^{-1.5}$au$\,$yr$^{-1}$) for all pathways.
+We calculated the median inspiral rate indices over all simulations and finds that the indices are generally higher ($-0.80^{+0.60}_{-0.57}$) in the $1000\yr$ baseline compared to the $10\,000\yr$ baseline ($-1.50^{+0.55}_{-0.43}$) for all pathways.
+The error bars of the quoted indices are the $1\sigma$ variation over all simulations.
 This variation is not surprising because we expect the inspiral rate to be the greatest soon after the formation of the system, and then decrease at later stages.

 For the $1000\yr$ baseline we do not see any significant variation between formation pathways.
-For the $10\,000\yr$ baseline, we see that the median inspiral rate of systems formed via dynamical capture is consistently higher ($\sim 10^{-1.25}$AU$\,$yr$^{-1}$) than bound core-fragmentation ($\sim 10^{-1.75}$AU$\,$yr$^{-1}$).
+For the $10\,000\yr$ baseline, we see that the median inspiral rate of systems formed via dynamical capture is marginally higher ($-1.32^{+0.47}_{-0.54}$) than bound core fragmentation ($-1.68^{+0.36}_{-0.32}$) over all simulations.

-The resulting inspiral rates measured from the $10\,000\yr$ baseline is contrary to the previously stated hypothesis.
-This may suggest that systems that form via dynamical capture undergo an interaction which hardens the system quickly, and prolong the inspiral process, while bound core-fragmentation systems reach a steady orbit sooner.
+The resulting inspiral rates measured from the $10\,000\yr$ baseline may seem contrary to the previously stated hypothesis, but this is a result of the typical initial separation of dynamical capture systems being larger than for the core fragmentation systems (see Fig.~\ref{fig:initial_separations}).
 Overall, we see that many systems experience significant orbital evolution within the early stages of their lifetime.

-\subsection{Comparison with observations}
+\section{Comparison with observations}